Resources for department heads and unit directors - please visit for tips on how to generate department-wide reports.

 College faculty lost access to their PRO at the beginning of August 2018, so it’s been over one year since faculty could manage their PRO.
 Depending on how frequently you curated your activities, you may be missing only the past year’s worth of information.

-The exception to this however are those records the PRO Team automatically uploads to your account, including Courses Taught records, grants and contracts records provided by the KU Center for Research, and graduate committee service records provided by the Progress-to-Degree system.
-These have already been entered into PRO and are ready for your review.
+The exception to this however are those records the PRO Team automatically uploads to your account, including Courses Taught records, grants and contracts records that will be provided by the KU Center for Research, and graduate committee service records provided by the Progress-to-Degree system.
+Courses Taught records have been entered and are ready for your review.
+The PRO Team aims to have records from KUCR and the PTD system entered by the end of the year.

 Yes.
 The PRO Team is coordinating a series of trainings and open workshops for any faculty interested in learning more about PRO 2.0.
 These trainings will be held in the Watson Library computer lab (Watson 419) and over Skype later this fall.